tugbayatilla/adventofcode23/README.md

 - So i changed my design to read data on the fly with using `yield`.
 - In order to get the answer from the solution took almost 6 minutes (i did not calculated programatically but lets say almost)
 - this will be a great refactoring in terms of performance.

+## Day 6

+### Part 1

+- I read the text and made a design.
+- In the train, i though i can try just implementation with test. (experimental)
+- Solution is there.
+5 min implemetation. ögggh, discusting...
+- lets go to part 2 to see what will happen.